vinhnx/DictionaryNestedSubscript/README.md

 ### References

 + https://developer.apple.com/documentation/swift_packages/creating_a_swift_package_with_xcode
-+ https://github.com/krzyzanowskim/CollectionSafeIndex (for the idea :happy:)
++ https://github.com/krzyzanowskim/CollectionSafeIndex (for the idea :smile:)
 + https://stackoverflow.com/a/41543070/1477298 (for the logic :rocket:)